ess-dmsc/doc-efu/docs/source/running.rst

      - command port (TCP)

+Generally the EFUs will complain (and exit) if insufficient options are given.

-To see all options for a given detector implementation
+To see all options for a given detector implementation, use the help option:

 .. code-block:: console